geocoder-php/Geocoder/src/Provider/StorageLocation/Readme.md

     }
 ```

 After add place above you will receive that place in `reverseQuery` for any coordinate what consisting in Place's polygons.
 If you will add place with highest admin level - you will receive that new place.
-That provider every time try to respond places with highest admin level (for `reversQuery` method).
+That provider every time try to respond places with highest admin level (for `reverseQuery` method).

 ```php
 $address = $provider->reverseQuery(new \Geocoder\Query\ReverseQuery(new \Geocoder\Model\Coordinates(50.4422519, 30.5423135)));